Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Introduction

-From the early days of distributional semantics \citep{Harris54}, rule-based question answering systems \citep{McKeown82}, the first neural probabilistic language models (LMs) \citep{BengioDV00}, to GPT-4 \cite{AchiamAAA24}, LLaMA \citep{TouvronLIM23}, and Gemini \citep{GeminiTeamABW23}, NLP has been a key protagonist fueling the fast progress in AI.
-Nowadays, LMs solve problems in a text-to-text manner, receiving and responding in convincing and credible natural language.
-This problem-solving method is inspired by how humans solve various problems by formulating answers as a sequence of words representing a particular meaning, a process known as text generation.
-In general terms, text generation is the process of creating a natural language text.
-In the early days of text generation, models would use structured data, grammatical rules, and templates to construct text \citep{winograd1972automatic,McKeown82}.
-Today, most approaches use neural networks to estimate the probability of the next word in a sequence of words \citep{BengioDV00}.
+In the early days of distributional semantics \citep{Harris54}, and rule-based question answering systems \citep{McKeown82}, models would use structured data, grammatical rules, and templates to construct text \citep{winograd1972automatic,McKeown82}.
+Today, most approaches use neural networks and backpropagation via gradient descent to estimate the probability of the next word in a sequence of words \citep{BengioDV00}.
+Modern LLMs like GPT-5 \citep{singh2025openai}, LLaMA \citep{TouvronLIM23}, and Gemini \citep{GeminiTeamABW23} solve problems in a text-to-text manner through natural language.
+This problem-solving method is inspired by how humans solve problems, formulating answers that convey a particular meaning, a process known as language production.
+In terms of machines, text generation is the process of creating natural-language text.

-Text generation solutions are highly versatile and powerful as they can perform a myriad of tasks, such as generating stories \citep{BrownMRS20b} or performing human-like reasoning \citep{LeiZSL22}.
-The wide range of applications and marked interest in research and development detract from its thorough understanding for those involved in funding, research, and product development, which directly or indirectly impact society.
-Continuous reflection and evaluation of proposed research models, tasks, datasets, and open challenges are key for sustainable development and methods that responsibly benefit humanity.
-Thus, systematic literature reviews and surveys are crucial to condense and organize the available related work according to special interests, retrospectively discuss these opportunities and risks, and draw recommendations for future research.
+Text generation, also referred to as natural language generation (NLG), is present in a myriad of tasks, such as generating stories \citep{BrownMRS20b}, engaging in dialogue \citep{LiZ23}, or solving reasoning problems \citep{GeminiTeamABW23}.
+Despite this rapid expansion, the literature on text generation remains fragmented across tasks, evaluation practices, and assumptions about what constitutes progress.
+As a result, contributions are often difficult to compare, open problems are inconsistently defined, and limitations are revisited in isolation rather than addressed systematically.

+A systematic literature review is therefore essential not merely to summarize existing work, but to organize and contextualize contributions, identify recurring challenges and opportunities.
+By consolidating models, datasets, and research directions.
+Such a review can help establish shared understanding and guide future research toward more robust, interpretable, and responsible text generation.